Tennessee Public Intoxication Laws

 • an approved treatment facility is available in the county where the incident occurred.

-If the person taken into custody does not want treatment, or is found not to be in need of treatment, he or she must be immediately released.
-And, when the administrator of the facility, on the recommendation of a health care professional, determines that the grounds for the commitment no longer exist, the person must be immediately released.
-(Tenn.
-Code Ann. § 33-10-407.)
+A person taken into custody who doesn't want treatment, or is found not to need treatment, must be immediately released.
+When the facility administrator, on the recommendation of a health care professional, determines that the grounds for the commitment no longer exist, the person must be immediately released.

 No Arrest Record